Thrigby Wildlife Gardens

 For more details or to book, phone: 01493 805056 / 07798 781120

 Visit the Seals

 Norfolk is famous for its seal colonies, and you can spot them all year round – they’re a very special sight to see!
 In the Winter months, you can visit the seals and their pups.
 The best beaches to visit for this are Winterton, Horsey and Waxham.
-Take a boat trip from Great Yarmouth during the summer months (May-September, weather permitting) to see them basking in the sun on Scroby Sands!
-Take a look at the video below filmed on our trip in July:
+Take a boat trip from South Pier Lowestoft, available year round, to see them in their natural habitat on Scroby Sands.
+Find out more here.

 A huge, award winning forest of family fun and outdoor adventure.
 The attraction is situated in a woodland area and features treehouse, rope bridges, slides, zip wires, a maze and two special areas for children under five!
 The owner, Tom Blofield, has based the park on his books “A Boggle at BeWILDerwood” and “The Bewilderbats”, bringing his creativity alive.
 Benefit from a discounted rate if you plan your visit beforehand and get your tickets online.

 Take a half an hour drive from Millview Meadow to Wroxham Barns, Norfolk’s award-winning visitor attraction set in the beautiful countryside close to the Norfolk Broads.
 With lots to see and do, whether you want a relaxing day with friends, a fun time with the family or a chance to indulge in some retail therapy, you’ll find it at Wroxham Barns.
 Younger children will enjoy visiting the Junior Farm where you can bottle-feed the animals.
 There is also an indoor soft-play area, and a traditional funfair (seasonal opening) to keep the younger visitors entertained.